-This Reuben casserole is made with all of the ingredients and flavors you'd find in a Reuben sandwich.
-In casserole form, the corned beef, sauerkraut, and cheese are layered with Thousand Island dressing and then topped with buttered rye bread crumbs.
+Who could have imagined the classic corned beef deli sandwich could be eaten any other way?
+The ingredients of this grilled sandwich actually lend themselves to a delicious casserole—the corned beef, sauerkraut, and cheese are layered with Thousand Island dressing and then topped with buttered rye bread crumbs.
 It's an excellent way to use leftover corned beef, especially for Reuben sandwich lovers.

-- 1/2 to 1 pound corned beef, cooked, diced or sliced
+- 1/2 to 1 pound corned beef (cooked, and diced or sliced)

 - 1/4 cup Thousand Island salad dressing

-- Spread the ground beef over the bottom of the prepared baking dish and then dot with the dressing.
+- Spread the corned beef over the bottom of the prepared baking dish and then dot with spoonfuls of the dressing.
 Spread the sauerkraut over top and then sprinkle with the Swiss cheese.